niklausgerber/PreLoadMe/README.md

 Based on a work at github.com.

 ### Download, Fork, Commit.
 If you think you can make this better, please Download, Fork, & Commit.
-I'd love your see your ideas.
+I'd love to see your ideas.